qzhang503/proteoQ/README.md

 metadata to control both data columns and rows.
-With the self-containedness in data filtration (and data ordering later), I can readily recall and reproduce what I had done when revisiting the system after an extended peroid.
+With the self-containedness in data filtration (and data ordering later), I can readily recall and reproduce what I had done when revisiting the system after an extended period.
 Otherwise, I would likely need *ad hoc* operations by mouse clicks or writing ephemeral R scripts, and soon forget what I have done.